opengiveback/OpenGiveBack/README.md

 If you do not agree with this disclaimer, please do not use OpenGiveBack agreement.
 Otherwise, please do.

+## Contributing to OpenGiveBack.org

+If you have any questions, or have percieved some inconsistencies with this agreement and the actions it proposes, or you have some suggestions, please [Open A New Issue](https://github.com/serbs-software/OpenGiveBack/issues/new/choose) on the [OpenGiveBack GitHub Repository](https://github.com/serbs-software/OpenGiveBack/)

 # How should the logo look like on a PCB?
 Here is an example of using OpenGiveBack.org logos on a PCB from the [ISALTA project](https://github.com/serbs-software/isalta/).